-- Any signage, goods or furniture must only be displayed during business operating hours to assist with creating a safe environment, especially after dark.
+- Any signage, goods or furniture must only be displayed during business operating hours.
 All items must be removed within 30 minutes of the business closing time (excluding real estate signs that are placed according to the Real Estate Signs additional requirements below); - Items may only be displayed in the Trading Zone unless permitted in an alternative location to the trading zone.
-Items must not be placed in the Pedestrian Zone at any time; - Generally, items will not be permitted to be placed within 10 metres of a road intersection so as not to interfere is traffic visibility (except Real Estate Signs) - applications for items within 10 metres will require a site distance inspection assessment by an Authorised Officer; - No items may be placed against the building line at any time as this interferes with accessibility requirements; - All items on the footpath must be placed in front of the business' building and not impede on the trading area of any other business unless an expanded trading area is approved by Council in consultation with neighbouring businesses; - All items displayed on Council land or roads must be self-supporting, windproof and/or weighted down.
+Items must not be placed in the Pedestrian Zone at any time; - No items may be placed against the building line at any time; - All items on the footpath must be placed in front of the building and not impede on the trading area of any other business; - All items displayed on Council land or roads must be self-supporting, windproof and/or weighted down.
 Displays must not be affixed to any footpath, building, furniture, pole or other structure; except for flags in approved sleeves or brackets; - All items must be of a safe design, clearly visible, and constructed without sharp edges, projecting pieces, or any other hazard that could cause injuries to pedestrians; - Items must not cause damage to any Council infrastructure, land or roads.
-Any damage caused by signage, goods or furniture will be repaired at the cost of the permit holder; - All items must be kept in a state of good repair and promptly removed or replaced if damaged, faded, or deemed unsafe or unsightly by an Authorised Officer;

-- All items must be regularly maintained so as to be clean, tidy, litter free and graffiti free; - Items must not be offensive in any way, negatively impact on amenity or contain any words or illustrations that could be considered offensive, disrespectful or discriminatory; and - The use of any sound amplification equipment (including speakers) is not permitted.
+Any damage caused by signage, goods or furniture will be repaired at the cost of the permit holder; - All items must be kept in a state of good repair and promptly removed or replaced if damaged, faded, or deemed unsafe or unsightly by an Authorised Officer; - All items must be regularly maintained so as to be clean, tidy, litter free and graffiti free; - Items must not be offensive in any way, negatively impact on amenity or contain any words or illustrations that could be considered offensive, disrespectful or discriminatory; and - The use of any sound amplification equipment is not permitted.